eMedicine Specialties > General Surgery > Abdomen

 Simple cysts

-Historically, treatment of symptomatic hepatic cysts required laparotomy, but, today, cyst unroofing can be successfully performed laparoscopically.
-Anecdotal reports of laparoscopic treatment became common by the mid 1990s, and the laparoscopic approach is currently considered the standard of care.3 When compared to laparotomy, this technique is associated with less postoperative pain and disability, shorter duration of hospital stay, and superior cosmetic results.
+Historically, treatment of symptomatic hepatic cysts required laparotomy, but today, cyst unroofing can be successfully performed laparoscopically.
+[20] Anecdotal reports of laparoscopic treatment became common by the mid-1990s, and the laparoscopic approach is currently considered the standard of care.
+[21] As compared with laparotomy, this technique is associated with less postoperative pain and disability, shorter duration of hospital stay, and superior cosmetic results.

 Polycystic liver disease

-In AD-PCLD, enlargement of the liver occurs slowly and only rarely compromises liver function.
+In adult PCLD (AD-PCLD), enlargement of the liver occurs slowly and only rarely compromises liver function.
 Only those patients with clearly disabling pain should be considered for surgery.
 In patients with PCLD, the surgical goal is to decompress as much of the cystic liver as possible.
-This can be accomplished by a combination of unroofing and fenestration or, in selected patients, by resection of the involved portion of the liver (see image below and Image 7).
+This can be accomplished by a combination of unroofing and fenestration or, in selected patients, by resection of the involved portion of the liver (see the image below).
 Recurrence of symptoms with either procedure is high as new cysts replace those that have been resected.
-Small numbers of patients have been treated with liver transplantation.4
+Small numbers of patients have been treated with liver transplantation.
+[22]

 Neoplastic cysts